Oslo universitetssykehus HF

 Oslo universitetssykehus HF (OUS) has a nationwide responsibility for a number of national and multi-regional assignments and has several national centers of competence.
 OUS is responsible for approximately 50 percent of all medical and healthcare research conducted at Norwegian hospitals and is a significant role player within the education of a large variety of health care personnel.
 The hospital is Scandinavia’s largest and each year carries out more than 1.2 million patient treatments.
 The aim of the hospital is to create a well functioning and efficient local hospital, to strengthen highly specialized medicine, conduct research and provide education and innovation on international levels.

 The Project Leaders have long experience with health-economic evaluations.
-Prof Berge was responsible for the health-economic evaluation of thrombolytic treatment for stroke in the UK, commissioned by the NHS R&D Health Technology Assessment Programme, and is currently involved in the cost-/utility-analyses of the Scandinavian Candesartan Acute Stroke Trial (SCAST, Lancet 2011) and the Third Interntional Stroke Trial (IST-3).
-Ass Prof Melberg is Leader of the OUS research group in economic evaluation, and has been involved in a number of healh-economic evaluations commisioned by the Norwegian Government, Ministry of Finance, Ministry of Health, and the Norwegian Directorate of Health.
+Prof Berge (until 2019) and Dr. Aamodt were responsible for the health-economic evaluation of thrombolytic treatment for stroke in the UK, commissioned by the NHS R&D Health Technology Assessment Programme, and is currently involved in the cost-/utility-analyses of the Scandinavian Candesartan Acute Stroke Trial (SCAST, Lancet 2011) and the Third International Stroke Trial (IST-3).
+Prof Melberg is Leader of the OUS research group in economic evaluation, and has been involved in a number of health-economic evaluations commisioned by the Norwegian Government, Ministry of Finance, Ministry of Health, and the Norwegian Directorate of Health.
 He is currently partner in a number of international collaborations, including a project led by Prof Zeke Emmanuel (University of Pennsylvania, USA), and the Addictions and Lifestyle in Contemporary Europe – Reframing Addictions Project (ALICE-RAP), financed by the EU 7th Framework Programme.
-Researcher Kleven is a member of the OUS research group in economic evaluation, which provides support to research groups/clinicians/PhD candidates at the OUS and other hospitals within the South-Eastern Norway Regional Health Authority.
-She is also a part of the economic evaluation team in IST-3.

 Main tasks attributed in the project:

-OUS will be responsible for the WP 5 (health-economical analyses) in the project.
+OUS was responsible for WP 5 (Health Economics) in the project.